 (5) Replace soil into the trench and firm it in place; don’t damage the cuttings as you do this.
 Keep the cuttings watered throughout summer.
 By November they should have rooted well and be ready for transplanting.

 Roses in spuds

-My allotment neighbour has a row of roses, which he took as cuttings.
+My allotment neighbour has a row of roses, which he took as rose cuttings.
 I asked how he took them.
 He simply plunges the cuttings into the ground.
 But his secret of success is the humble potato!
 Before planting cuttings, he pushes the bottom end into a small potato, which he believes keeps the cuttings moist as they develop roots.
 It sounds crazy, but his row of allotment roses is proof it works.
 Try it, and let us know how you get on.